 Farmers have been making hay for about 300 years!
 But as you can probably guess, modern methods for harvesting, bailling, and storing hay are significantly better than they were centuries ago.
 Today, beef farmers of Ontario feed their cows hay made from grass, legumes (such as alfalfa), and other herbaceous plants (such as clover).
 The hay is cut from the fields with a haybine pulled by a tractor when the seeds aren’t yet mature and the leaves are the most fresh and nutritious.
 The grassy material is allowed to dry in the summer sun, then a baler is pulled by a tractor to pick up the dried grass and tightly bind it into a round bale of hay.

 However, beef farmers of Ontario know the importance of carefully storing their hay to prevent it from becoming wet and ensure it isn’t near heat.
 Hay that’s moist or near a heat source can pose a fire risk.
 Moist or contaminated hay will also spoil quickly, making it unhealthy for the animals.
 To ensure the hay stays dry and fresh, hay is often stored inside and covered by tarp or wrapped in plastic.

 Farmway Foods: Supporting Local Farms and Beef Farmers of Ontario Since 1991

 Farmway Foods has been proudly supporting local Ontario farms for three decades!
 It’s our mission to provide Ontario families with the healthiest, highest quality meats available from local farms.
 When you partner with Farmway Foods, you can feel good about knowing where your food comes from and that it’s a healthy choice for your family.
-To learn more about our top-quality Ontario meat from local farms, talk to our expert food consultants and request your sample today!
+To learn more about our top-quality Ontario meat from local farms, talk to our expert food consultants and contact us today!